-These are the traditional foods commonly eaten by people in the Nordic countries.
+The Nordic diet incorporates foods commonly eaten by people in the Nordic countries.

 Foods to Eat and Avoid

-- Eat often: Fruits, berries, vegetables, legumes, potatoes, whole grains, nuts, seeds, rye breads, fish, seafood, low-fat dairy, herbs, spices and rapeseed (canola) oil.
+- Eat often: fruits, berries, vegetables, legumes, potatoes, whole grains, nuts, seeds, rye breads, fish, seafood, low-fat dairy, herbs, spices, and rapeseed (canola) oil

-- Eat in moderation: Game meats, free-range eggs, cheese and yogurt.
+- Eat in moderation: game meats, free-range eggs, cheese, and yogurt.

-- Eat rarely: Other red meats and animal fats.
+- Eat rarely: other red meats and animal fats

-- Don't eat: Sugar-sweetened beverages, added sugars, processed meats, food additives and refined fast foods.
+- Don't eat: sugar-sweetened beverages, added sugars, processed meats, food additives, and refined fast foods

 Several studies have assessed the weight loss effects of the Nordic diet.

-In one study of 147 obese men and women, those eating a Nordic diet lost 10.4 lbs (4.7 kg), while those eating a typical Danish diet lost only 3.3 lbs (1.5 kg) (1).
+In one study in 147 obese people instructed not to restrict calories, those on a Nordic diet lost 10.4 pounds (4.7 kg), while those eating a typical Danish diet lost only 3.3 pounds (1.5 kg) ().

-Healthy eating goes way beyond just weight loss.
+Healthy eating goes beyond weight loss.